octobercms/docs/help-console.md

     php artisan plugin:install AuthorName.PluginName

-`plugin:uninstall` - destroys the plugin's database tables and deletes the plugin files from the filesystem.
+`plugin:remove` - destroys the plugin's database tables and deletes the plugin files from the filesystem.

-    php artisan plugin:uninstall AuthorName.PluginName
+    php artisan plugin:remove AuthorName.PluginName

 `plugin:refresh` - destroys the plugin's database tables and reinstalls them.
 This command is useful for development.